Kick start your 2019 with a list of suggested New Year’s resolution for nurses. It’s time for reflections and resolutions.

 - Attend continuing education such as nursing seminars and postgrad course, if permitted.

 Keep yourself updated on the latest trends in nursing.
 Update yourself with the different skills and certifications related to your specialization.
 A postgrad course can further advance your current knowledge on your specialty.
 This can give you the chance to advance your career as some positions require postgrad courses.
-It is not too late to learn something new, beside few more letters after your name is an achievement.
+It is not too late to learn something new, besides a few more letters after your name is an achievement.

 - Improve your time management skills.

 Learning and improving your time management skills would make you more productive.
 Prioritize the tasks asked of you.
 Plan on the strategies that you will be applying in accomplishing tasks in a shorter period.
 Some benefit of this is that it lowers stress and helps you focus, which would eventually lead to success.

 - Explore other opportunities in nursing, like blogging or vlogging.